Arizona Water Shortage

 Conclusion

-I think people should look at the charts regularly, maybe do a little math, and draw their own conclusions.
-While estimates are to some degree uncertain, and certainly the weather is, I would ask myself things like:
+Call me an alarmist, but I think the charts are worth a regular look and maybe doing some simple math, from which people can imagine what’s likely coming.
+While estimates are to some degree uncertain, and certainly the weather is, I would ask myself:

 • If next year looks like this year, what will next year’s Mead and Powell water levels look like?